 - You’ll soon see the Aroma installer UI, allowing you to select the animations and related options.

-- Select the ones you want and then reboot your device once installation is complete.
+- Select the ones you want and then reboot your device once the installation is complete.

 Restore your previous system animations